Gawar-Bati language

+Mohammad Nawaz Haqiqat Sanin has written numerous books in Gawari literature.
+His works often focus on the culture, history, and traditions of the Gawari-speaking people.
+He has contributed significantly to the development of Gawari poetry and prose.
+His books are well-regarded for their literary quality and their role in preserving Gawari language and heritage.

 Study and classification

 The Gawar-Bati language has not been given serious study by linguists, except that it is mentioned by George Morgenstierne (1926) and Kendall Decker (1992).

 It is classified as an Indo-Aryan language of the Dardic subgroup.
 However, the term Dardic is not linguistic but merely geographic.

 Phonology

 The following tables set out the phonology of the Gawar-Bati language:

 Vowels

 The status of short /e/ and /o/ is unclear.

 Consonants

 A breathy voiced series, /bʱ dʱ gʱ/, existed recently in older speakers—and may still do so.

 Orthography

 It is rarely written.
 This alphabet is used in Pakistan: